Need To Nourish Entrepreneurship

-In the 2010 Census: there were 27.9 million small businesses registered in the United States, compared to just 18,500 companies of 500 employees or more.
+In the data provided by Small Business Administration Office of Advocacy, in 2010, there were 27.9 million small businesses registered in the United States, compared to just 18,500 companies of 500 employees or more.
 Included in that total figure are sole proprietorships (73.2 percent), corporations (19.5 percent), and franchises (2 percent).
 52 percent of small businesses are home-based.
 The most important thing to note: 99.7 percent of U.S. employer firms are small businesses.

 Furthermore, small business ownership both reflects and is critical in enabling the diversity of the United States.
 In 2012, 14.6 percent of small business owners were minorities, compared with 11.5 percent in 2007.
 This includes 2.3 million Hispanic-American-owned businesses, 1.9 million African-American-owned businesses, and 1.6 million Asian-American owned businesses.

 As the state of Florida, the third most populous state in USA, continues to have increased growth rate of African Americans, Asian Americans, and Hispanic Americans, it is important that small businesses are able to thrive.

 Reasons mentioned above and the desire to help our communities to transition into healthier, happier, and more sustainable living, initiated the beginning of Windermere Sun.